kevinscaria/InstructABSA/README.md

 ## Aspect Term Sentiment Classification

-The ATE models can be trained from scratch or alternatively can be used to run inference on your datasets directly.
-There are two ways this can be done.
-The first one is through the CLI commands which is shown below:
+The ATSC models can be trained from scratch or alternatively can be used to run inference on your datasets directly.
+This can be done through CLI (check the [Scripts](https://github.com/kevinscaria/InstructABSA/tree/main/Scripts) folder) or by adapting your code similar to run_model.py.
+An example shell command to run inference on individual samples is shown below.

 To evaluate the ATSC subtask on a single input using CLI run the following:
 ```shell